Scheduler Support

 }

-An example of configuration file for oar-hybrid is available for heat-pde-sa: config_oar.json.
+An example of an oar-hybrid configuration file is available for heat-pde-sa: config_oar.json.

-This scheduling strategy was proposed in the frame of the REGALE project.
-Its main objective is to naturally adapt Melissa job submission behavior to the cluster's level of occupancy by dynamically filling empty resources.
+This scheduling strategy was proposed as part of the REGALE project.
+Its primary objective is to dynamically adapt Melissa's job submission behavior to the cluster's occupancy level, efficiently filling empty resources.

 Slurm